rancherfederal/carbide-docs/docs/registry-docs/loading-images.md

 # Loading Images to a Registry

-This page will walk you through seeding your registry with local images from the hardened registry for all Rancher components.
+This page will walk you through seeding your registry with downloaded images from the CSR for all Rancher components.

+> This demonstration will be using `hauler`, but any tool with the ability to push/pull an oci image will be adequate.

-Make sure you've checked out the section on [Downloading Images](downloading-images.md) and that you've airgapped the tarballs onto your network.
+This assumes you've followed the [downloading images](downloading-images.md) section and that you've transferred your tarballs to your airgapped environment.

 ## Carbide